§ DID Traits 0.9.0 Editor’s Draft

 Cryptograhpically signed DID Document History | A DID method’s capability to record all modifications to the DID document in an append-only, cryptographically verifiable data structure that prevents retroactive alteration or deletion of historical states. |

-Centrally Hosted | The DID document is stored and managed through a single, centralized service infrastructure, typically implemented using a web server or controlled repository. |
+Centrally Hosted | DID document is stored and managed and resolved through a single, centralized service infrastructure, typically implemented using a web server or controlled repository. |

-Decentrally Hosted | The DID document is stored, managed, and resolved through a distributed infrastructure, typically implemented using decentralized ledger technologies (DLT) or peer-to-peer networks. |
+Decentrally Hosted | DID document is stored, managed, and resolved through a distributed infrastructure, typically implemented using decentralized ledger technologies (DLT) or peer-to-peer networks. |

-Privacy Preserving Cryptography | A DID method’s ability to use cryptographic techniques that enable identity verification and authentication while minimizing the disclosure of sensitive personal information.
-Example: BBS. |
+Privacy Preserving Crypto - BBS+ | A DID method’s ability to use cryptographic techniques that enable identity verification and authentication while minimizing the disclosure of sensitive personal information.
+Specifically by using the Selective Disclosure techniques of the BBS+ scheme as standardized in the IETF CFRG https://datatracker.ietf.org/doc/draft-irtf-cfrg-bbs-signatures/. |

 § JSON Schema Data Model